 What Is Butt Ending In Hockey?

-It can also occur when a player jabs or attempts to jab an opponent with the shaft of the stick.
-An attempted butt end occurs when the action of butt-ending is made regardless of whether contact is made with the opponent or not.
+It can also occur when a player jabs or attempts to jab an opponent with the end of their stick’s.
+An attempted butt-end occurs when the action of butt-ending is made, regardless of whether contact is made with the opponent.

-Butt-ending is considered to be a major penalty that results in spending 5 minutes in the penalty box.
-When butt-ending occurs or is attempted, a game misconduct penalty is also considered as a sanction given that the action most likely intentional.
+Butt-ending is considered a major penalty that results in the offending player sitting for five minutes in the penalty box.
+This results in their team being shorthanded and the opponent being on a power play for the duration of the penalty clock.
+When butt-ending occurs or is attempted, a game misconduct penalty is also a considered sanction, given that the action is most likely intentional.
 A match penalty may also be enforced if it is determined that the butt-ending was deliberately intended to cause harm.
+The level of penalty given for butt-ending depends on the severity of the act and the discretion of the referee, with the most dangerous violations warranting ejection and possible suspension or fines.